 Women on Boards Observatory

 The business case for increasing the number of women on corporate boards is clear.
 Women are successful in university studies and at the onset of their careers, but attrition rates increase as they progress through an organization.
-Women represent 60 percent of university graduates globally and 80 percent of consumer-goods-purchasing decision makers.
-Evidence suggests that companies with strong female representation at board and top-management levels perform better than those without, and that gender-diverse boards have a positive impact on performance.
+Women represent 60 percent of university graduates globally and 80 percent of consumer-goods-purchasing decision-makers.
+Evidence suggests that companies with strong female representation at board and top-management levels perform better than those without and that gender-diverse boards have a positive impact on performance.

-- Research Paper: A. Abdelzaher and D. Abdelzaher, "Women on Boards and Firm Performance in Egypt: Post the Arab Spring."
+A. Abdelzaher and D. Abdelzaher, "Women on Boards and Firm Performance in Egypt: Post the Arab Spring."
 The Journal of Developing Areas.
 Forthcoming 2018.

-- Research Paper: Ararat, Melsa and El-Helaly, Moataz and Shehata, Nermeen F. 2017 "Gender Diversity and Firm Performance Before and After the Egyptian Revolution".
+Ararat, Melsa and El-Helaly, Moataz and Shehata, Nermeen F. 2017 "Gender Diversity and Firm Performance Before and After the Egyptian Revolution".
 AUC Avenue.

-- Book Chapter: Howaidy, Ghada.
+Howaidy, Ghada.
 2016 “Women on Corporate Boards in Egypt: Time for Change”.
 Flynn, P., Haynes, K., and Kilgour, M., editors Overcoming Challenges to Gender Equality in the Workplace.
 Greenleaf Publishing/PRME Book Series.

-- Women on Corporate Boards 2014: an intensive six-day – three consecutive weekends – training aimed at equipping women executives from different fields with the required skills to compete for and reach board positions.
+An intensive six-day – three consecutive weekends – training aimed at equipping women executives from different fields with the required skills to compete for and reach board positions.
 The first run, which kicked off in November 2014, was offered in collaboration between the AUC School of Business and International Finance Corporation (IFC) and covered two modules on corporate governance and leadership.